akim42003/tensorkit-learn/README.md

 - loss functions written in python (may rewrite in c++)
 - link functions written in c++
 - bindings for tensor and link function classes
+- basics for dataloader finished
+- glm working with synthetic data

 ### Working on
-- glm method in python first
-- testing glm class with synthetic data
+- decision tree?
 - rewriting loss functions in c++
-- data loader to read in dataset (csv format for example)